What Is It?

 Why Should I Have My Wisdom Teeth Removed?

-In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
-These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-Once the teeth are removed, the gum is sutured In most cases, our surgeons use sutures, or stitches, that are self-dissolving.
+Dr. Freilich generally uses sutures that are self-dissolving.
 Even with the placement of sutures, it is usual to experience a mild amount of bleeding for up to 24 hours after surgery.
 Our office will provide you with instructions and information to assist you in caring for your mouth during your recovery.
 You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication and, occasionally, antibiotics.
-A follow-up appointment is scheduled for 2 weeks following surgery..
-If you have any questions, please do not hesitate to call us at 416 789-5335.
+Upon discharge, your postoperative kit will include postoperative instructions, and prescriptions for pain medication and antibiotics.
+A follow-up appointment is scheduled for 2 weeks following surgery; however, if you experience any problems following surgery, you are encouraged to call our office at 416 789-5335 for earlier follow-up if required.